-After my daughter was born in September 2021, we moved her into my son’s room, my son into the room that had been my office, and the office to the second floor (kind of – it’s a mess, too).
-Before moving his bed into his new room, I installed new flooring, but didn’t replace the baseboards or anything.
+After my daughter was born in September 2021, we moved her into my son’s room.
+My son moved into the room that had been my office.
+Then the office moved to the second floor (kind of – it’s a mess, too).
+Before moving his bed into his new room, I installed new flooring but didn’t replace the baseboards or anything.
 He now has a bed and a dresser, but there is still office stuff and other miscellaneous I-don’t-know-what-to-do-with-this items sitting on the shelves.
 Poor

 room, I mean kid.

-These photos are from before I installed the new flooring, but they’ll give you an idea of what I am working with.
-Take out the desk and jewelry armoire, add a bed, dresser, and 3,534 boy’s clothing and toy items, and you have a current picture.
-I can’t currently find my broom, either – BRB, going to check there.
+These photos are from before I installed the new flooring.
+But they give you an idea of what I am working with.
+Remove the desk and jewelry armoire, add a bed, dresser, and toys, and you have a current picture.
+I can’t currently find my broom, either – BRB, I need to go check his bedroom.

 My One Room Challenge Plan